celador/ForceCode/README.md

 ## Change Log

+* 3.8.7
+    * Add better error handling for malformed package.xml files
+    * Add new option for max file change notifications shown on start (maxFileChangeNotifications)
+    * Add 'Open Files Not In Src' in code coverage view.
+This will show any open files that aren't in the current org's src folder.
+Due to the way vscode reports open files, not all of them may show on start until you change active text documents!
 * 3.8.6
     * Added a new GUI to edit the ForceCode settings (The settings in the force.json file).
 It's simple and not very pretty at the moment, but it's functional!
     * Fixed diffing Lightning components (Only available through the menu for now).